Mimicking Production Behavior with Generated Mocks: Experimental Methodology

 \subsection{Production Usage}

-Once the candidate MUTs for an application are identified, the instrumented application is deployed and run under a certain workload.
-At runtime, \rick collects data, which it will use for test and mock generation. \autoref{tab:production-usage} summarizes the key characteristics of the workloads that represent typical usage scenarios for the three applications.
+\revisedthree{Once the candidate MUTs for an application are identified, the instrumented application is deployed and run under a certain workload.
+As \rick aims at consolidating test suites for mission-critical functionalities that everybody relies on, we design workloads that exercise common features.
+We manually analyze the case studies' codebase and refer to their documentation, in order to design workloads that capture commonly used features and operations. }

+\autoref{tab:production-usage} summarizes the key characteristics of the workloads.
 Rows 2 and 3 capture the scope for test generation that we consider for our experiments.
 The number of candidate MUTs actually invoked in production is indicated by MUT\_INVOKED, while MOCKABLE\_INVOKED represents the number of distinct mockable methods invoked within these invoked MUTs.
 We also report the number of times the MUTs and their mockable methods are invoked in the rows MUT\_INVOCATIONS and MOCKABLE\_INVOCATIONS, respectively.
 The number of invocations of MUTs and mockable methods demonstrate the relevance and comprehensiveness of the production scenarios we design.
-They represent the extent to which we exercise the three applications in production, and reflect actual usage of their functionalities.
+They represent the extent to which we exercise the three applications in production, and reflect actual usage of their functionalities. \revisedthree{In total, \rick focuses on 212 target methods, that invoke 199 mockable method calls.
+Our experiments trigger more than 7.5 million invocations of these 212 methods.}

 \textbf{\graphhopper:} To experiment with \graphhopper, we deploy its server and use its website to search for the car and bike route between four points in Sweden, specifically, from the residence of each author to their common workplace in Stockholm\footnote{\url{https://bit.ly/3LG2zSQ}}. \autoref{fig:graphhopper-prod} is a snapshot of this experiment.
 Recall from \autoref{sec:case-studies} that \rick monitors the invocation of $356$ CANDIDATE\_MUTs as \graphhopper executes.
 As presented in \autoref{tab:production-usage}, $72$ of the candidate MUTs are invoked (MUT\_INVOKED), which become test generation targets for \rick.
 Within these MUTs, $81$ distinct mockable methods are also called.
 With this production scenario, the $72$ MUTs are invoked a total of $73,025$ times, while the $81$ mockable methods are invoked $246,822$ times within the MUTs.